 With your keywords clearly identified, embedding them into content is a skill in itself and a good copywriter will achieve this without it being too obvious by ensuring that they are included in each of your website pages where appropriate.
 Pay particular attention by including your SEO strategy in the URLs, title tag, body text, meta description, header tags and image ALT attributes.
 Using a plugin, such as WordPress SEO by Yoast, or Moz On-Page Grader, is an ideal benchmarking tool to see the results of your on-page optimisation.
-But remember it can always be better so keep experimenting to improve your ranking.
+But remember it can always be better so keep experimenting to improve your organic ranking.

 - Fresh content strategy

 Fresh, high-quality content is food for search engines; they love it.
 Website blogs are useful providing they add content that is of significant interest to your consumers.
 Don’t forget to post this on social media to drive more traffic back to your website via high domain ranking sites that are extremely well liked by search engines.

 Excellent quality backlinks from high Domain Authority sites is a key element in your SEO strategy.
 In this case quality prevails over quantity, but make sure you have thoroughly researched the relevance, authenticity and validity as toxic links can be harmful.
 Guest blogging and the writing of useful or stimulating content, infographics or promotion can have a profound impact on your page ranking status.